AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/MS-4018-Gettingstartedpages/GettingstartedLab04.md

 ## Overview

-In this lab, you’ll work with Copilot in Excel to analyze Contoso’s Chai products sales data.
-You’ll explore the dataset, identify key metrics, visualize trends, compare product performance, calculate totals, and analyze correlations with social media engagement.
+In this lab, you’ll work with Copilot in Excel to analyse Contoso’s Chai products sales data.
+You’ll explore the dataset, identify key metrics, visualize trends, compare product performance, calculate totals, and analyse correlations with social media engagement.
 Finally, you’ll generate insights and use Copilot in Outlook to share your findings with the team.
 This lab demonstrates how Copilot accelerates data analysis, enhances insight generation, and supports collaboration.

 ## Objectives